rmdlv/Langstone-V3/README.md

 Microphone input and headphone output uses the USB audio device. (a couple of pounds on Ebay)

 The software consists of two parts.
-The SDR itself uses a python GNURadio Flowgraph (Lang_TRX_Pluto.py) which can be created on a PC running GNUradio companion with Lang_TRX_Pluto.grc.
-This Python program is then manually edited by adding the code from ControlTRX_Pluto.py so it can be controlled by the GUI part of the software (LangstoneGUI_Pluto.c).
+The SDR itself uses a python GNURadio Flowgraph (Lang_TRX_Pluto.py or Lang_TRX_Hack.py) which can be created on a PC running GNUradio companion with Lang_TRX_Pluto.grc or Lang_TRX_Hack.grc.
+This Python program is then manually edited by adding the code from ControlTRX_Pluto.py or ControlTRX_HAck.py so it can be controlled by the GUI part of the software (LangstoneGUI_Pluto.c or LangstoneGui_Hack.c).
 These are written in C and communicate with GNURadio using a Linux Pipe.
 However to build and use a Langstone transceiver you do not need to know this!